-&lt;sup>30 The matter is somewhat confusing since there is such a provision for local bodies under the Brown Act; see Government Code section 54957, subdivision (b)(4).
+1 The matter is somewhat confusing since there is such a provision for local bodies under the Brown Act; see Government Code section 54957, subdivision (b)(4).

-For litigation counsel, the 2020 CRC decided on a "smaller-bigger" approach, retaining a smaller firm (Strumwasser Woocher) for both pre- and post-maps litigation, and a larger firm (Gibson Dunn Crutcher) for potential additional help with post-maps litigation.
+For litigation counsel, the 2020 CRC decided on a "smaller-bigger" approach, and voted to retain a smaller firm (Strumwasser Woocher) for both pre- and post-maps litigation, and a larger firm (Gibson Dunn Crutcher) for potential additional help with post-maps litigation.
 It seemed desirable to mostly work with just one firm both pre- and post-maps: only one working relationship would be needed, and post-maps counsel would not have to be "brought up to speed" late in the process.
 However, the 2020 CRC also wanted to be ready for potentially large-scale post-maps legal challenges.
 The 2010 CRC had faced four post-maps lawsuits, and the political landscape had grown dramatically more fractious since then.
-Also, in the 2010 redistricting cycle, all 50 states had redistricting lawsuits.
 So it seemed prudent to also engage a larger firm.
 In pursuing both firms for litigation counsel, there were issues about whether one would be the "lead" and how they would work together.
 The commission decided its own Chief Counsel would take the lead in deploying the two firms in whatever way best served the CRC's needs.

 Nevertheless, the CRC was divided on hiring Gibson Dunn Crutcher, and approved the choice on a mixed vote.
-In the end, its very strong record of winning high-profile cases and its capacity for quickly marshalling very large legal resources outweighed its extraordinarily high hourly rates, incomplete campaign donation disclosures, and many strongly negative comments from the public.
+In the end, its very strong record of winning high-profile cases and its capacity for quickly marshalling very large legal resources outweighed its very high hourly rates, incomplete campaign donation disclosures, and many strongly negative comments from the public.
 Supporting commissioners felt it was better to have such a firm on our side than on an opponent's side.
-However, as it happened, after prolonged negotiations, Gibson Dunn Crutcher and the CRC were never able to settle on contract terms, as Gibson Dunn Crutcher would not accept certain standard provisions in state contracts for legal services.
-And, in the end, greatly surprising everyone, the CRC faced no post-maps lawsuits.
+However, after prolonged negotiations, Gibson Dunn Crutcher and the CRC were never able to settle on contract terms, as Gibson Dunn Crutcher would not accept certain standard provisions in state contracts for legal services.
+Fortunately, in the end, the CRC faced no post-maps lawsuits.